 What about using a credit card to pay the legal costs?
 We probably do not even need to mention that if you are filing a bankruptcy petition you should not use your credit card to pay for the cost of filing.
 However, if you have a relative or friend who is willing to help you with the expense by using his or her credit card to give you the necessary amount, this is fine.
 (Make sure that the transfer is a gift, not a loan.
 Otherwise, you will have to list this debt in your schedules.)

-What are you getting for your money?
 Our fees are extremely competitive.
 Can you find lower fees elsewhere?
 Possibly.
 But, you must ask yourself what are you getting (losing) by saving money and how much money are you really saving?
 The truth is that all attorneys are not equally competent.
 There are good attorneys and hopelessly bad attorneys.
 We are not suggesting that just because an attorney charges lower fees that he or she is incompetent.
 However, the decision on which lawyer to retain should not be based solely on the fees charged.
 When selecting an attorney, you need to ask several important questions:

-At Borders and Gerace are goal is to provide outstanding customer service and experienced legal services.
+At Borders and Gerace are goals is to provide outstanding customer service and experienced legal services.
 We provide an environment where you can feel comfortable discussing your personal information in a dignified manor.
 Our goal is to make the bankruptcy process as smooth as possible.

-Does this attorney have the experience and expertise to handle the problems that may arise in my case?
 Ask the attorney how many bankruptcy cases he or she has handled.